RobPz/ets2-psp-dashboard/README.md

 - Trailer information (cargo, weight)
 - Job information (start & destination, deadline)
 - Route status (distance & time left)

-Because the PSP screen is so small, there are three additional information panels at the bottom: General, Truck and Trailer.
-To switch between the tabs use L/R triggers, Left/Right or Square/Circle buttons.

 ![dashboard trailer tab](https://i.imgur.com/CpS6fbH.png)